RobertoPotato/100_Days_Of_Python/README.md

 ## Day 29 - Password generator Project
 - Uses TKInter and various other topics including reading and writing files to text files (external)
 - PASS - If you know, you know.
 On to day 30...

+## Day 30 - Updating the password generator